The Invasion of Time: Broadcast and reception

 Following transmission of the story, producer Graham Williams met with Head of Serials Graeme MacDonald, and they agreed that the story had contained too high a level of humour, resulting in a lack of credibility in Stor, and a lack of dramatic tension, and that in future any humour in the programme should counterpoint and strengthen the story rather than undermine and weaken it.
 Memos to this effect were to be issued to future directors of the show, in order to preserve a level of seriousness that both men felt to be necessary; however, the humorous trend continued until Williams' tenure came to an end in 1979.

 Paul Cornell, Martin Day, and Keith Topping wrote in The Discontinuity Guide (1995) that the serial "stands up reasonably well", though the Vardans' appearances were "ludicrous".
 In The Television Companion (1998), David J. Howe and Stephen James Walker wrote that the story was "something of a mess".
 Although there were good special effects, they stated it had a lack of good characters, found Baker's performance to be "below par", and criticised the "pathetic" Vardans.
 In 2010, Mark Braxton of Radio Times was also disappointed, finding many "inept sequences".
 He also criticised the way Leela was written in the serial, as well as her sudden departure.
 DVD Talk's John Sinnott was more positive, giving the serial four out of five stars.
 He acknowledged that it was "a flawed and uneven adventure" with issues in plot logic, but it succeeded in "goofy fun" with a good performance by Baker.
 Charlie Jane Anders of io9 listed the cliffhanger to Episode Two—in which it appears the Doctor is evil—as one of the greatest cliffhangers in the history of the programme in 2010.

 Commercial releases

 In print

 Terrance Dicks' novelisation was published by Target Books in February 1980.

 Home media

 It was released on a two tape VHS set in March 2000 and on DVD on 5 May 2008.
 The DVD has optional brand-new CGI effects.
 The NTSC Region 1 version was released on 3 September 2008.
 It has also been released in a DVD box set titled Bred for War, along with The Time Warrior, The Sontaran Experiment, and The Two Doctors.
 This serial was also released as part of the Doctor Who DVD Files in issue 118 on 10 July 2013.
+In March 2024, the story was released again in an upgraded format for Blu-ray, with new special effects, being included with the other stories from Season 15 in the Doctor Who - The Collection Box Set.